Why an emergence package?

 Subject menu

-<h3 id="Firewood>Firewood You can't use just any wood to cook and heat with.
+You can't use just any wood to cook and heat with.

 The first thing is: are you going to cook on it or has your house a chimney so you can heat your house as well?
 Both need different wood.
-Though most wood is suited for cooking (be careful with resins as described later) not all is safe in a chimney.
+Though most wood is suited for cooking (be careful with paint and resins as described later) not all is safe in a chimney.
 Some types like tropical hardwood, pine and spruce (amongst more!) can cause a chimney fire because of resin and soot particles, so be careful!!!

 So, every type of wood has its own burn profile and of course the main thing: it needs to be dry.
 Drying wood takes about 1.5 - 2.5 years depending on the type, ventilation and direct sun.
 Once dry the bark is coming off by itself and the wood cracks.
 Laying against a wall slows the process, piling it up under a simple shelter is the best way as sun radiation and wind are free to do their job.
 Preferably use birch as it burns relatively clean, long and hot.
 Wood with resins like pine and spruce cause smoke and pollution and the resin can jump out burning and get on your clothes thus turning you into a torch.
 Oak and beech burn hot and very long but take 2.5 years to dry.
 The preferred humidity for firewood is 15%.
-A lower humidity lets it burn hotter but foremost quicker.
+A lower humidity lets it burn hotter but foremost quicker so keep a balance in this.

 Pinecones are a good idea too.
 They dry quicker but take a lot of space as they have an open structure.